placideirandora/english-french-dictionary-with-js/README.md

-# ENGLISH FRENCH DICTIONARY (JAVASCRIPT)
+# ENGLISH FRENCH DICTIONARY (VANILLA JAVASCRIPT)
 A front-end web application of English and French dictionary with JavaScript.

-The dictionary helps people learn French quickly with clear examples.
+The dictionary helps people learn French quickly with simple and clear examples.

 ## SOFTWARE TECHNOLOGIES